janvi-jagtap/Projects/Computer Use Agent/README.md

 Example use cases for this application
 - Personal browsing assistance without manually typing URL's or launching the browser
-- Could be expanded to perform automated tasks like filling forms or searching for specific content online increasing the accesibility of the tech world
+- Could be expanded to perform automated tasks like filling forms or searching for specific content online increasing the accessibility of the tech world

 Setup instructions
 - Download python